 Qualified students with disabilities must have equal access to all university programs.
 Attention is given to assisting, rather than providing for, students with disabilities; the university strives to promote independence and dignity, to create an accessible physical environment, and to provide a supportive learning atmosphere.
 The University of the Ozarks complies with the provisions of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
-Any student who has a physical or mental impairment that limits one or more major life activities is expected to present appropriate documentation to the Liaison for Students with Disabilities in Student Support Services (SSS) or to the Director of the Jones Learning Center so that steps can be taken to access reasonable accommodations for each student on a case-by-case basis.
+So that steps can be taken to access reasonable accommodations for each student on a case-by-case basis, any student who has a physical or mental impairment that limits one or more major life activities is expected to present appropriate documentation at one of the following offices: the Jones Learning Center (JLC) or Student Support Services (SSS) or the Academic Center for Excellence (ACE).
 It is the student's responsibility to self-identify and to provide adequate written documentation.
 Although there is no time limit on self-identification, the student must allow time for services to be arranged; therefore, early identification is encouraged.
 If a student feels that he/she has not received adequate assistance in regard to the documented disability or has been treated unfairly in regard to his/her disability, a detailed grievance procedure is outlined in the Student Handbook.

 ACCOMMODATION FOR DISABILITIES Students with documented disabilities may request reasonable accommodation for those disabilities in their courses.
-Accommodations are of two types. accommodative services, such as note takers, calculators, and alternative testing, may be arranged through the Jones Learning Center or Student Support Services.
+Accommodations are of two types.
+The first, accommodative services, such as note takers, calculators, and alternative testing, may be arranged through the Jones Learning Center or Student Support Services or the Academic Center for Excellence.
 The second type of accommodation, course substitution, will be based on the stated purpose of the course requirement.
 No course substitution will be considered until the student has attempted the course for which the substitution is requested or a developmental course leading to the requirement.
 If the student is unsuccessful, the student must file a petition with the vice president for academic affairs, who then appoints a committee consisting of the division chair, all faculty teaching in the area, and the director of the Jones Learning Center or the director of Student Support Services to review the petition.
 This accommodation is available only to students with documented disabilities that would prevent them from completing a required course.
 Students requesting accommodation must contact the director of the Jones Learning Center, the director of Student Support Services, or the vice president for academic affairs for information regarding the documentation required and the procedures for requesting accommodation.
-University of the Ozarks will comply with the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (PL 101-336) of 1990.
+The University of the Ozarks will comply with the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (PL 101-336) of 1990.